An Experienced Board for Local Governance

 Nicholas Fredric Rogers

 Independent Director (Gladstone)

 Nick joined the Board in 2017 and has been a resident of the Wairarapa for over 11 years.
 Nick previously worked for DB Breweries in various commercial and marketing roles and held this position for 17 years before running his own Experience Business, which includes managing the Tui Brewery and Monteith’s Brewery Experiences.
 Nick is also affiliated with Wings over Wairarapa, Castle Point Station and the New Zealand National Aviation Centre.

-Notice is hereby given that the 2020 Annual General Meeting of Members of the Wairarapa Building Society will be held:
+Notice is hereby given that a Special General Meeting of Members of WBS (the Wairarapa Building Society) will be held:

 - To transact any general business that may properly be brought before the meeting.

 A Member entitled to vote is entitled to appoint another person (whether a member or not) as their proxy to attend and vote.
 Proxy forms are available from WBS’s registered office during normal business hours.
 Completed proxy forms shall be deposited with WBS not less than 60 hours before the meeting.

 Masterton, 10 February 2021